UN atomic watchdog confirms Iran installing new centrifuges

 He reiterated that Germany considers Iran’s centrifuge plans “a step in the wrong direction.”

-“We call on Iran to meet its commitments under the JCPOA and to return to them,” he said.
+“We call on Iran to meet its commitments under the JCPOA and to return to them,” Breul said.

+Both the U.S. and Israel have pushed the IAEA to look further into a warehouse near Tehran where Israel alleges there is evidence Iran stored “massive amounts of equipment and material” before clearing it out.

+Feruta would not comment on a Saturday tweet by John Bolton, U.S. President Donald Trump’s national security adviser, that the IAEA informed its board that “Iran may be concealing nuclear material and/or activities.”